pornin/c-xs233/README.md

 to be safe for constructing cryptographic protocols, with a security level of (at least) 112 bits.

-For each group, functions for encoding/decoding, comparing, addition, subtraction, negation, doubling and multiplication by a scalar (both for the conventional generator, and for a dynamically obtained element) are provided.
+For each group, functions for encoding/decoding, comparison, addition, subtraction, negation, doubling and multiplication by a scalar (both for the conventional generator, and for a dynamically obtained element) are provided.
 Some highlights: